lmillard79/Billabong-QGIS-Plugin/docs/settings.md

 # Settings

-The AusMap plugin can be extended with additional map layers for easy access.
+The Billabong plugin can be extended with additional map layers for easy access.
 The map layers must be saved in a Layer Definition File (.QLR).

-The .QLR file must match the AusMap menu layout, meaning that the map layers must be grouped into one or more categories.
+The .QLR file must match the Billabong menu layout, meaning that the map layers must be grouped into one or more categories.

 See the example below.